alphagov/accessibility-monitoring-platform/README.md

 ## Deploying prototypes

-To deploy a temporary prototype onto PaaS, you will need Cloud Foundry installed locally and a PaaS account.
+WARNING: THIS FEATURE IS NEW AND HIGHlY EXPERIMENTAL.
+YOU ARE LIKELY TO FACE ISSUES WHEN DEPLOYING PROTOTYPES.

+Deploying prototypes runs in AWS Copilot and you will need access to the AWS test account.

 To deploy a prototype, simply enter